vatsalm30/BlockBazzar/README.md

 # BlockBazzar - Online Crypto NFT Marketplace

 BlockBazzar is an online crypto NFT marketplace built using Truffle, npm, and React.js.
-This platform allows users to buy, sell, and trade digital assets in the form of Non-Fungible Tokens (NFTs) securely and efficiently.
+This platform allows users to buy, and sell real products, with an underling ERC-1155 NFT system for safe and secure transactions

 ## Table of Contents